 Why are you holding an organizational meeting before issuing your first Call for Proposals?

 It’s going to take serious planning to establish a grant system that operates within Indigenous worldview.
 The Call for Proposals, review criteria for proposals, and system of reporting results back to the IKhana Fund must permit proposal evaluation within Indigenous worldview so we can fund projects in as fair a way as possible.
 We seek community input from Indigenous scholars, teachers, Elders, artists, and others who can help us design criteria that will best serve our community.
 Informal discussions with colleagues have already allowed us to determine the feasibility of what we want to do, so we are ready to move ahead.
 The next step is to bring together a selected group to hammer out the details for the first funding go-round.
-We plan to meet in 2020, on land of northwestern Nebraska’s Pine Ridge that is partnering with us to power this work.
-Organizational Meeting funds will be used to cover participants’ travel expenses, food, lodging, and a small stipend.
-Covering these costs is essential since many Indigenous people have much more limited financial reserves than do scholars in the dominant culture, who may have departmental or corporate travel budgets available to them.
-We desperately need funds to plant this seed that will grow into everything that follows!
+We had planned to meet in 2020, on land of northwestern Nebraska’s Pine Ridge that is partnering with us to power this work.
+But clearly no meeting — especially ones that require travel — are happening in the year 2020.
+We will instead be using a new Indigenous online meeting software we are developing as a first step we didn’t even foresee.
+Then once the software is in place, we will meet to plan IKhana Fund protocols.
+Even without travel, we will still need a little funding as an honorarium for team members’ time, since many Indigenous people have much more limited financial reserves than do scholars in the dominant culture.
 If you feel moved to contribute to this meeting that will initiate everything to come, please contact Shawn Wilson, Ph.D.
 (Opaskwayak Cree) or Dawn Hill Adams, Ph.D.
 (Choctaw).
 All donations are tax-deductible and will be used only for the purposes outlined here.
 To support Tapestry’s staff in carrying out all the work necessary to implement the planning and organization work outlined here, please make your tax-deductible donation here instead, and accept our deepest thanks.

 — All photographs on this page are copyright Tapestry Institute.
 The photograph of the rainbow at the top of the page was taken on the Pine Ridge of northwestern Nebraska.
 All other photos are from the conference “Stories from the Circle: Science and Native Wisdom”, organized and led by Tapestry Institute in 2002.
 The weaver shown from behind is the late Tlingit artist Clarissa Rizal, demonstrating Chilkat weaving to an NSF Program Officer.
 The large piece of glass artwork visible in another image is by Preston Singletary, submitted to the art show held in conjunction with the conference. —